r3card0/PostgreSQL-Database-Connector/README.md

 # PostgreSQL Database Connector

-A lightweight Python toolkit for connecting to PostgreSQL databases and executing SQL queries directly from Jupyter Notebooks.
+A lightweight Python toolkit for connecting to PostgreSQL and AWS-Redshift databases and executing SQL queries directly from Jupyter Notebooks.
 This repository provides a simple, cross-platform solution for database operations with minimal configuration.

 ## Overview